Fear-less public speaking

 (Updated February 2020)

-Wouldn’t it be great to be able to stand in front of an audience and feel calm?
-Actually, no!
+Wouldn’t it be great to be able to stand in front of an audience and feel calm and relaxed?
+Actually, that should not be your aim!
 While it might be nice to feel calm, the reality is that you generally perform better when you are a bit nervous.

 Imagine you are an Olympic athlete turning up to the start of a race.
 Do you think that you will feel calm?
 Of course not.
 You will be very nervous and rightly so.
 Once more those nerves will serve you well as they mean your body is producing adrenalin that will make you run faster.